-25. The potential consequences of a natural calamity in our organisation are uncertain and cannot be accurately predicted.
+28. The potential consequences of a natural calamity in our organisation are uncertain and cannot be accurately predicted.

-Potential Risk: Natural disasters, including earthquakes, hurricanes, floods, and wildfires, pose a significant threat to the operations of our Society, particularly those focused on community development and humanitarian efforts.
+Potential Risk: Natural disasters, including earthquakes, hurricanes, floods, and wildfires and pandemics, pose a significant threat to the operations of our Society, particularly those focused on community development and humanitarian efforts.
 These events can have widespread and lasting effects, with the potential to disrupt programs and create challenges that demand immediate attention.
-In response to such crises, we may need to divert resources, including personnel and funding, to provide immediate relief and support to affected communities.
-While this is crucial for humanitarian purposes, it can result in delays in implementing ongoing programs and initiatives.
+In response to such crises, During Covid pandemic, when schools were closed, we have changed our implementation strategy & and responded to community's need by addressing immediate need of food kits, medical support, online education program wherever possible & counselling support.
+Immediately after reopening of schools since children had issues in learning because of long gap of offline classes, we ran bridge course to address learning gaps.